fltk/fltk/README.Wayland.txt

 the system clipboard, that is, Fl::add_clipboard_notify() has no effect.
 The FLTK API to read from and write to the system clipboard is fully functional, though.

-* With GTK-style window titlebars, the minimum width of a window is currently set at 134 pixels.
+* With GTK-style window titlebars, narrow windows are silently forced to be wide enough for the titlebar to display window buttons and a few letters of the title.

 * The library should support multi-display configurations in principle, but has not been tested in that situation.